 A major program objective is to keep small banks owned by African Americans, Hispanic Americans, Asian or Pacific Islander Americans and Native Americans viable so that they can help address the needs of underserved low- and moderate-income communities.

-“This landmark program was created to increase the capacity of small and minority-owned banks to better serve their customers and, potentially, the Treasury Department, as well as strengthen their ability to withstand the rigors of the rapidly changing banking industry and economic environment,” said Kim Sanders, president and CEO of the National Bankers Association.
+“This landmark program was created to increase the capacity of small and minority-owned banks to better serve their customers and, potentially, the Treasury Department, as well as strengthen their ability to withstand the rigors of the rapidly changing banking industry and economic environment,” said Kim Saunders, president and CEO of the National Bankers Association.

 In a short time, the program has generated significant support, with the number of mentor and protégé banks steadily expanding.
 Currently, seven banks owned or operated by minorities are protégés in the program, with a goal of adding 22 more small banks and 15 more large mentor institutions.
 JPMorgan Chase, Citi, PNC Bank, U.S. Bancorp and BNY Mellon are currently serving as mentor banks and several others are soon expected to follow.
 Additionally, Congress has introduced legislation to codify this program into law.

 McDaniel, a deputy assistant commissioner at the Department of the Treasury, was instrumental in conceiving the program and putting it into motion internally and through outreach to both the small, minority-owned banks and the larger institutions.